kineticstoolkit/kineticstoolkit_doc/src/filters_smooth_savgol.md

 ts.merge(filtered).plot(["clean", "periodic_noise", "filtered"], '.-')
 ```

 As expected, the 5-sample period noise was completely removed.
-The signal was however also averaged and we therefore lost some dynamics in the signal.
+The signal was, however, also averaged and we therefore lost some dynamics in the signal.

 ## Smoothing using a Savitzky-Golay filter

 The Savitzky-Golay filter is a generalization of the moving average.
 Instead of taking the mean of the n points of a moving window, the Savitzky-Golay filter fits a polynomial of a given order over each window.
-A moving average is therefore a particular case of Savitzky-Golay filter with a polynomial of order 0.
+A moving average is therefore a particular case of the Savitzky-Golay filter with a polynomial of order 0.

-It is a powerful filter for data that is heavily quantized, particularly if we want to derivate these data.
+It is a powerful filter for data that is heavily quantized, particularly if we want to derive these data.
 Let's plot some heavily quantized data:

 ```{code-cell} ipython3
 ts.plot(["clean", "quantized"], ".-")